One of the more successful field modifications performed on the B-25Cs and Ds were conversions to heavily-armed strafers.

 Against land targets, these B-25s were rigged with bomb bay cages that contained up to 100 23-pound parachute fragmentation bombs.
 These bombs were released in great numbers to attack airfield dispersals and flak batteries.

 Other commands soon picked up the concept.
-The 241st Bombardment Group based in the CBI Theatre modified a number of B-25C/D aircraft as strafers with various different nose gun arrangements.
-They were used with success against railways, marshaling years, highway transport and storage depots. the 41st Bombardment Group of the 7th Air Force in the central Pacific used strafers that were quite similar to those from Townsville.
+The 341st Bombardment Group based in the CBI Theatre modified a number of B-25C/D aircraft as strafers with various different nose gun arrangements.
+They were used with success against railways, marshaling years, highway transport and storage depots. the 42nd Bombardment Group of the 13th Air Force in the central Pacific used strafers that were quite similar to those from Townsville.
 The 41st BG did not use the C/C1 or D1 in overseas combat.
 The Group used about two dozen D2 Kansas City/ Fairfax configuration which was not all that similar, lacking the center rows of nose guns and hinged side package guns.
 Until the J series, the main composition of the 41st were G series, having over seventy assigned.

 The concept even reached the Mediterranean theatre of operations, where 16 B-25s were modified by the 26th Air Depot Group in Egypt with a six-gun nose.
 However, these planes were later returned to standard transparent-nose configuration, which indicates that the "strafer" concept was not all that widely used in the Mediterranean and European theatres.